diegopoza/guest-writer/articles/rewrite.markdown

 ### Handle logouts

-Logging users out of your application involves 2 layers (Auth0 layer and application layer) and emulates a number of processes from the login operation, from launching a logout URL to redirecting users to a logout callback URL.
+Logging users out of your application involve 2 layers (Auth0 layer and application layer) and emulates a number of processes from the login operation, from launching a logout URL to redirecting users to a logout callback URL.

 As is the case with login, add a logout callback URL to the **Allowed Logout URLs** field in the [**Advanced** tab of your **Tenant** settings](https://manage.auth0.com/#/tenant/advanced).
 The logout callback URL should be the same as the combination derived from the second `<data>` tag within the `<intent-filter>` of your `/android/app/src/main/AndroidManifest.xml` file and the second `<array>` tag within the `<key>CFBundleURLTypes</key>` tag in the `ios/Runner/Info.plist` file as seen in the [Create a login screen](#create-a-login-screen) section.